San Diego Wildcards

-The San Diego Wildcards were a men's professional basketball team representing San Diego, California who competed in the Continental Basketball Association (CBA) during the 1995–96 season.
-The team was owned by Southern California based sports executive Doug Logan and coached by Mauro Panaggio, who has the most wins as a coach in CBA history.
-The San Diego Sports Arena served as the Wildcards' home venue.
+The San Diego Wildcards were a men's professional basketball team based in San Diego, California, that competed in the Continental Basketball Association (CBA) during the 1995–96 season.
+The team played its home games at the San Diego Sports Arena.
+The team was owned by sports executive Doug Logan and coached by Mauro Panaggio, who has the most wins as a coach in CBA history.
 The team folded on January 5, 1996 after placing a 4–17 record.

 History

-The team was brought to San Diego in 1995 after their predecessor, the Mexico City Aztecas, folded.
+The team was brought to San Diego in 1995 after their predecessor, the Mexico Aztecas, folded.
 Southern California would prove to be the last stop for the franchise, which went through various incarnations in different cities since 1982: Detroit; Savannah, Georgia; Tulsa; Fargo, North Dakota and Mexico City.

 In September 1995 it was announced that the team's nickname would be the "Wildcards".
 The name came from the franchise's principal sponsor Viejas Casino. who had their name on the team's jersey.
-At a press conference announcing the sponsorship, team owner Doug Logan wore multi-colored glasses with bells attached, resembling a joker, the team's mascot.
+At a press conference announcing the sponsorship, team owner Doug Logan wore multi-colored glasses with bells attached, resembling a Joker, the team's mascot.

 In an effort to boost ticket sales, a Wildcards radio advertisement claimed CBA games would be more entertaining than college basketball or Los Angeles Clippers games.
 During broadcasts of the Los Angeles Lakers games on KSWB-TV the Wildcards hosted "one-minute ticket telethons" hosted by broadcaster Chris Ello.

 Mauro Panaggio was hired as the team's head coach.
 Panaggio, who had coached in the CBA for 14 seasons and had more wins than any coach in league history, warned the media that the team may have trouble catching on, stating, "No one should get too comfortable here.
 If they aren't producing, they will have a short stay in San Diego."
 Panaggio was originally hired for a front office position, but he stepped into the head coaching role after being told by Logan that he could not find anyone to fill the vacancy.

 Jarvis Basnigh was selected by San Diego during the 1995 CBA dispersal draft.
 The Wildcards chose three players during the 1995 CBA draft: Dwight Stewart out of Arkansas, Mike Williams from UMass, and Brian Fair from UConn.